ShipFail/consensus-oracle/IDEA.md

 ### 2.1.
 One‑Line Idea

-> **Thoth asks multiple frontier LLMs the same question with deterministic decoding, measures how strongly they agree, and returns a single golden answer plus a consensus score so humans and agents can treat it as a source‑of‑truth signal.**
+> **Thoth asks multiple frontier LLMs the same question with deterministic decoding, treats each model's highest‑confidence answer as its vote, and when they agree, returns a single golden truth answer plus a truth‑confidence score so humans and agents can treat it as a golden truth signal.**

 ### 2.2.
 What Thoth Is